MicrosoftDocs/quantum-docs-pr/articles/language/file-structure.md

 A Q# file consists of a sequence of namespace declarations.
 Each namespace declaration contains definitions for user-defined types, operations, and functions.
-A namespace declaration may contain any number of each type of definition.
+A namespace declaration may contain any number of each type of definition, and in any order.
 The only text that can appear outside of a namespace declaration is comments.
 In particular, documentation comments for a namespace precede the declaration.